 There are faster lenses in this focal length, but I prefer lenses which do not open very wide: they are smaller, lighter, more affordable and optically superior.
 Lenses which open wide often have mediocre performance at wide settings, particularly away from the center of the image.
 If not, they are prohibitively expensive, large and heavy.

-For a collection of images made with the 75m Color Heliar, click here.
+For a collection of images made with the 75m f/2.5 Color Heliar, click here.

-As with all zoom lenses, sharpness at the extreme edges falls below center sharpness but if we crop to either the 4x5 or 5x8 ratio we lose the corners and it's quite sharp with only minimal pincushion distortion.
+As with all zoom lenses, sharpness at the edges falls below center sharpness and if you're looking for best image quality this lens is better suited to APS-C format where we use only the central 2/3 of the full frame format.
+With full-frame we can crop to either the 4x5 or 5x8 ratio.
 It's a capable performer in a portable package.
 Shhh, don't tell anyone!

 This lens has 16 elements in 12 groups and a ring which shifts the internal arrangement, allowing you to gradually transition to macro mode.
 At the 35mm setting, it can focus down to a 1:4 ratio.
 If we add a short extension tube the lens will focus very closely at all focal lengths.
 Because of the macro design it performs well at short range as well as distance.